Python3pkg/Products.SilvaFind/README.txt

         metadata field of a specific metadata set to be searched, using a date range.

+    PathCriterionField: allows the content that is to be searched, to be restricted to be below a certain path.
+The path of the found children will always start with the supplied path, which is a string starting from the site root.

 Making your own is as simple as creating a different SearchSchema and ResultsSchema in your extension, and registering it in the install.py of